 Galapagos Safari Camp is a fantastic option to complement any cruise itinerary in the archipelago.
 The only question is whether to tack it on before or after your time aboard a ship.
 If I hadn’t done this stay on land, I would not have had the opportunity to visit with a local farmer, or enjoy a meal at a local restaurant, since my cruise itinerary was very much focused on exploration of the remote natural wonders of the Galapagos.
 Not to mention such close encounters with giant tortoises right outside my tent!
-After my experience, I would recommend doing this Galapagos trip as pre-cruise option.
+After my experience, I would recommend doing this Galapagos trip as pre-cruise option, I also think this would make for a great Galapagos family trip component.
 Upon arrival, I was excited and energized plus everything was new, which I think lends itself nicely to doing this before your Galapagos cruise.
 This time on land also gave me time to decompress from my long international flights and ready myself for the active water-based adventures to come.
 I left with an incredible sense of place.

 For more photos from this trip, including tortoises, marine iguanas and Galapagos Safari Camp please view my Facebook album on AdventureSmith’s Facebook page.

 This Galapagos land tour review was written by an AdventureSmith Explorations crew member.
 Read all AdventureSmith Trip Reviews for more trip reports, or contact one of our Adventure Specialists to learn more about these small ship cruises and wilderness adventures: 1-800-728-2875.